 - Usage example:

-Template directly supports arithmetic operations:Except
+The template directly supports arithmetic operations:except

 {% set total = price1 + price2 * quantity %}